 An ice storm is unleashing treacherous conditions across parts of the Southern U.S.

 A major winter storm battering the Southern U.S. has created dangerous travel conditions and disrupted thousands of flights.
-At least one person died in a car accident in Texas, authorities said.
+At least one person died in a car crash in Texas, authorities said.

 Early Tuesday, sleet and freezing rain were falling across north and central Texas, with the NWS predicting that road conditions would become even more "treacherous" as the day wore on.

-On Monday, Gov. Greg Abbott said he was mobilizing the resources of multiple state agencies to prepare for the storm.
+With icy and snowy conditions on roads across the state, a number of crashes were reported.
+One person died in a car crash in which inclement weather and icy roads may have been a factor, according to preliminary information from the Austin Police Department.
+The Austin Fire Department said it responded to more than 90 car crashes since midnight as well as two fires caused by space heaters.

-"As we mobilize the resources Texans need to stay safe, I encourage everyone to remain weather-aware, check DriveTexas.org before traveling, and heed the guidance from local officials," Abbott said in a statement.
+"Texans are urged to remain weather-aware and stay off the roads if possible," Gov. Greg Abbott said Tuesday.
+"If driving is absolutely necessary, motorists can check DriveTexas.org to receive the most up-to-date road conditions."

-More than 1,300 U.S. flights were canceled Tuesday morning, and over 1,900 were delayed as of 11:30 a.m.
-ET, according to the flight tracker FlightAware.
+More than 1,900 U.S. flights were canceled by Tuesday evening, and more than 4,000 were delayed, according to the flight tracker FlightAware.
 Most of the flight disruptions were at airports in Texas: Dallas Fort Worth International Airport, Austin-Bergstrom International Airport and Dallas Love Field Airport.

 Sleet, freezing rain and ice had also moved north into southern Oklahoma and parts of Arkansas, where hazardous road conditions were making driving dangerous and at least one accident was reported.
 Gov. Sarah Huckabee Sanders said she activated winter weather support teams from the Arkansas National Guard.